hjr3/hjr3.github.io/_posts/2016-09-12-rust-using-and_then-and-map-combinators-on-result-type.md

 published: true
 ---

 If you have spent any amount of time learning Rust, you quickly become accustomed to `Option` and `Result` types.
 It is through these two core types that we make our programs reliable.
 My background is with C and dynamic languages.
 I found it easiest to use the `match` keyword when working with these types.
 There are also combinator functions like `map` and `and_then` which allow a set of computations to be chained together.
-I like to chain combinators together so error logic is separated the main logic of the code.
+I like to chain combinators together so error logic is separated from the main logic of the code.

 I recently returned home from RustConf 2016 where the [futures](https://github.com/alexcrichton/futures-rs) crate had a [0.1.1](https://crates.io/crates/futures/0.1.1) release along with the first glimpses of [tokio](https://github.com/tokio-rs/tokio).
 All futures implement a `poll` function that returns a [Poll](https://github.com/alexcrichton/futures-rs/blob/9bd186bef3430d26747ee886c54d5e68e0405275/src/lib.rs#L354) type.
 The `Poll` type is defined as `pub type Poll<T, E> = Result<Async<T>, E>;`.
 Thus, if we want to use futures, we need to be comfortable with combinator functions implemented on the core `Result` type.
 You will not be able to fall back on using the `match` keyword.